Goodell tackles NFL domestic abuse crisis with vow to reform

 The domestic violence issue emerged when Goodell suspended Rice for two games after he knocked out fiancee Janay Palmer, who is now his wife, in a New Jersey casino elevator in February.
 Many saw the commissioner's penalty as too light.

 Only when a video of the punch emerged on the website TMZ on Sept.
 8 did Goodell decide to suspend Rice indefinitely.
-The Ravens then cut him from the team.
+The Ravens then cut Rice from the team.

-ESPN said on Friday the Ravens knew about the second video within hours of the assault and later sought leniency for Rice.
-The Ravens said the report contained "numerous errors" which it will address next week.

 Minnesota Vikings running back Adrian Peterson, the NFL's most valuable player in 2012, and defensive end Greg Hardy of the Carolina Panthers have been placed on the league's "exempt" list until their domestic violence cases are resolved.

-Sponsors who have billions invested in the NFL were unusually critical of the league this week, including brewing giant Anheuser-Busch.
+Sponsors who have billions invested in the NFL were unusually critical with the league this week, including brewing giant Anheuser-Busch.

 Goodell, normally stoic but on Friday apologetic, spoke slowly and in a halting voice.
 He said personnel and staff will be required to undergo training on the prevention of domestic violence and sexual assault starting within 30 days.